ReemMelamed/Music-Player-App/README.md

 - All `.mp3` files in the `songs` folder will appear in the song list.
 - Double-click a song to play it.
-- Use the control buttons for play/pause, next, previous, repeat, and shuffle.
+- Use the control buttons for play/pause, next, previous, repeat, shuffle, and theme.
 - Click or drag on the seek bar to jump to any point in the song.
 - Use the search bar to filter songs by name.
+- Mark songs as favorites with the ⭐ button and view only your favorites.
 - The interface supports both Hebrew and English.

 ---